PopupMaker/Popup-Maker/readme.txt

 * Fix: Missing function for 3rd party plugin backward compatibility (Elementor).

 = v1.7.0 - 03/12/2018 =
-This was one of our biggest updates to date in terms of improving existing functionality, reducing maintenance and the time it takes to implement new features in the future.
+This was a monster update, our largest to date in terms of improving existing functionality, reducing maintenance and the time it takes to implement new features in the future.

 Noticeably there are a lot of interface changes with this version as we simplified from having many meta boxes in the popup editor to a new single panel interface.